Drive time: 16+ hours

 Goodbye forest, hello Warm Springs (and then trees again.)

-The final leg of your journey is one of the most dynamic as you fully transition from forest to desert and back yet again in the span of just a few hours.
+The final leg of your journey is one of the most dynamic as you fully transition from forest to dessert and back yet again in the span of just a few hours.
 Take highway 26 towards Mount Hood and stare (if you’re not the one driving) at the massive cliffs of the Warm Springs Reservation which tower all around.
 Check the left side too as you’ll see more than a few Cascade Volcanoes peaking up.

 In Warm Springs, you’ll find a few gas stations, a couple resorts, a casino and a local Museum for the reservation to check out.